webrtc-for-the-curious/webrtc-for-the-curious/content/docs/05-real-time-networking.md

 `transmission_time = rtt/2`

-The technicalities of Round-trip time measurement are described in greater detail in [RTCP Sender and Receiver Reports chapter](../06-media-communication/#senderreceiver-reports))
+The technicalities of round-trip time measurement are described in greater detail in [RTCP Sender and Receiver Reports chapter](../06-media-communication/#senderreceiver-reports).

 #### Jitter
 Jitter is the fact that `Transmission Time` may vary for each packet.
 Your packets could be delayed, but then arrive in bursts.

 #### Packet Loss
 Packet Loss is when messages are lost in transmission.
 The loss could be steady, or it could come in spikes.
 This could be because of the network type like satellite or Wi-Fi.
 Or it could be introduced by the software along the way.

 #### Maximum Transmission Unit
 Maximum Transmission Unit is the limit on how large a single packet can be.
 Networks don't allow you to send